 Calum is an experienced educator and workshop leader and is committed to passing on the joy of music and song.
 Originally as a peripatetic percussion teacher across secondary schools in central Scotland he then progressed to tutoring further education at The Academy Of Music and Sound and Stevenson College before helping launch the community music project Tinderbox Orchestra in Edinburgh.
 He currently delivers weekly percussion and vocal workshops for Feis Rois across the highlands as well as residential weeks with Fèis Gleann Albainn in the summer.

 More recently, after his piano was deemed untunable and condemned to the scrap heap, he had the idea to repurpose the parts to form an entirely new instrument.
 His first project, an 8 bar diatonic octave marimba made entirely out of recycled timber and found objects has been a real hit with the children he teaches in and around the highlands.

-Calum is currently based in Beauly in the Highlands of Scotland – composing, teaching, touring and pursuing his dream to make marimbas for the next generation of percussionists.
+Calum is currently based in Dykehead near Kirriemuir in Angus – composing, teaching, touring and pursuing his dream to make marimbas for the next generation of percussionists.